 APLU’s Commission on Innovation, Competitiveness, and Economic Prosperity (CICEP) was established to help leaders of APLU member universities—including presidents and chancellors, senior research officers, provosts, other officials and their staffs—plan, assess, and communicate their institution's work in local and regional economic development and innovation.

-- Economic Engagement Leadership.
 CICEP leads APLU efforts to promote, facilitate, support, and communicate about university economic engagement.

-best practices include leadership engagement, innovation, entrepreneurship, technology transfer, commercialization, education and talent development, and cultivation of place in regions.
-CICEP also coordinates development of new tools and resources for public research universities to better measure their activities and contributions to the local, state, regional, and national economy.
+CICEP is a nationally and internationally recognized resource for sharing best practices in economic engagement among public research university leaders and their teams.
+CICEP develops best practices for leadership engagement, innovation, entrepreneurship, technology transfer, commercialization, university partnerships, talent and workforce development, and cultivation of "place" in regions.
+CICEP also coordinates development of new tools and resources for public research universities to better measure their activities and contributions to the local, state, regional, national and global economy.

-- Communication Strategies.
 In consultation with university leaders and staff members responsible for economic engagement efforts, CICEP develops communication strategies to bring greater clarity and visibility to university economic development work.
 Strategies emphasize deepening industry, government, and public commitment to our universities and their role in economic prosperity.

 APLU believes public and land-grant universities should dramatically expand engagement efforts with partners in the communities they serve—members of the public, community organizations, business and industry, state and local government, and others.

 Lightweight Innovations For Tomorrow (LIFT), APLU, and the National Center for Manufacturing Sciences (NCMS) created an Expert Educator Team (EET) to identify how colleges and universities can modify curricula to meet the knowledge, skills, and abilities workers will need for jobs in the advanced manufacturing sector.